Emergency Stop on UK Driving Test: 1-in-3 Chance (2026)

 Continue reading

-Step-by-step parallel parking technique for the UK practical driving test, with the 1 to 2 car gap rule, mirror sequence, reference points, common faults, and what DVSA examiners look for.
+Parallel park on the UK practical: 1-2 car gap rule, mirror sequence, reference points, common faults and what DVSA examiners watch for.